informalsystems/quint/doc/lang.md

 #### Other action operators of TLA+

 There is no equivalent of the composition operators `A \cdot B`.
-It is no supported by TLC, so the chance that you will needed is very low.
+It is no supported by TLC, so the chance that you will need it is very low.
 We can add it later, if you have a use-case for it.

 ### Temporal operators